JordanMajd/MissionControl/README.md

 ### Features

 - Asset Utils: Tools to load assets, textures, meshes
-- Part Manager: Tools to import custom part packs into the game
+- Part Manager: Tools to import custom parts with their own meshes
-  - Status: Proof of concept.
   - Limitations:
     - Can import `PartSO` and `WheelSO`, other types to follow
-    - Parts can have custom meshes, but right now that is hard coded and I don't have materials set up for it yet
     - Localization is broken
+    - Custom meshes don't have textures / materials
     - No custom part icons yet
 - Unlocks all parts and gives 999 of each for testing purposes (will remove later and move to cheat manager)